 • Software optimization narrows the gap.
 DeepSeek's core innovation has been in training efficiency, not raw compute.
 Their MLA and MoE architectures were designed to reduce memory bandwidth requirements and compute redundancy -- exactly the bottlenecks that domestic chips face most acutely.
 The software is being shaped around the hardware's constraints.

 • Inference is easier than training.
-For deployment at scale -- which is where most AI chips are actually used -- the performance gap between domestic and Nvidia chips narrows further.
-V4's three-mode architecture, which routes different workloads to different compute profiles, is well-suited to heterogeneous chip environments.
+For deployment at scale - where most model usage costs are incurred - the performance gap can be managed through quantization, routing, batching, and workload selection.
+V4's model-family structure is well-suited to heterogeneous chip environments.

 Open Source as Competitive Weapon